ztolley/go-api-template/README.md

 # GO Rest Server
-A Template for GO HTTP/RPC applications that uses the standard library router with Postgresl and GORM
+A Template for GO HTTP/RPC applications that uses the standard library router with Postgres.

+For now we are not using GORM or any other framework, trying to keep dependencies for a minimum.

 For reference the router/middlware is based on this video: https://www.youtube.com/watch?v=npzXQSL4oWo&t=404s